yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 > Maybe later?
 Then let's continue.
 {: .tip}

-# VCF to table transformation
+# VCF to Table Transformation

 Now we come to an exciting part, because we have all the information we need to analyse the genetic variation within the sequenced virus populations.
 The data is only hidden in the VCF file and is difficult for the beginner in bioinformatics to see.
 We have the positions (`POS`), which were detected as variable in the virus populations.
 In addition, we know the number of all reads (and thus also nucleotides) in these positions (represented by `DP`).
 By using `DPR`, we obtain information on how often the alleles (the four possible nucleotides) occur at a particular position.
 To analyse `DP` and `DPR`, we first have to access it because the information is hidden in each *sample column* in the `FORMAT` genotype data.
 If we look at the first position `POS = 246` in sample column `SRR31589146`, the following data is visible:
 `1/1:255,98,0,255,255,255,255,255,255,255:885:106,773,6,0`.